Best Korean Picture Dictionaries for Kids and Parents!

 - 1,500 Korean nouns, phrases, and example sentences

-- Korean Hangul accompanied by romanization and English
+- Korean Hangul with Romanization and English

 - 40 different topics: daily routine, home, office, healthcare, music, nature, food, animals, world, social media, WiFi